Section 0306 FLOODLAND REGULATIONS

 (2) Minor roads or non-essential utilities may be constructed at lower elevations if they are designed to withstand flood forces to the regional flood elevation.

-All on‑site sewage disposal systems shall be floodproofed, pursuant to Subsection 7.0306.G(5), to the flood protection elevation and shall meet the provisions of all local ordinances and ch.
-COMM 83, Wis.
+(g) Sewage Systems.
+All on site sewage disposal systems shall be floodproofed, pursuant to Subsection 7.0306.G(5), to the flood protection elevation and shall meet the provisions of all local ordinances and ch.
+SPS 83, Wis.
 Adm.
-Code.
+Code (Ord.
+546, 1/20/21).

 (1) Owners or operators of all manufactured home parks and subdivisions shall provide adequate surface drainage to minimize flood damage, and prepare, secure approval and file an evacuation plan, indicating vehicular access and escape routes, with local emergency management authorities.